t3dotgg/dogecoin-simulator/readme.md

 ## What is this?

-A silly game about dogecoin
+A silly game about dogecoin.
+Heavily inspired by [Universal Paperclips](https://www.decisionproblem.com/paperclips/index2.html)

 ## Info